yarp-contrib/kubernetes-ingress/charts/yarp-ingress/README.md

 helm show values yarp-ingress/yarp-ingress
 ```

-The chart installs in [standalone mode](../../README.md#modes) by default and is cloud-provider agnostic, meaning you will have to provision yourself the load-balancer in front of the ingress controller service.
+The chart installs in [standalone mode](../../README.md#modes) by default and is cloud-provider agnostic.
+You must provision the load balancer that fronts the ingress controller service yourself.

-Below some possible configuration values, for different scenarios, to help you bootstrap your installation.
+Below are some example configuration snippets for different scenarios to help you bootstrap your installation.

 #### Controller + Monitor